Representing Molecules with Algebraic Data Types: Beyond SMILES and SELFIES: Reference Implementation and Worked Examples

 \subsection{Future work}

-The ADT so far presented has the ability to be improved upon, extended, and utilised in empirical experiments in order to verify and test the representation's utility across a number of domains in cheminformatics.
-It would be useful to have parsers from multiple other representations e.g. SMILES strings to this ADT.
-Currently only parsers for .sdf files have been written.
+The ADT so far presented has the ability to be improved upon, extended, and used in empirical experiments to verify and test the representation's utility, ease-of-use and verifiability across a number of domains in cheminformatics.
+Parsers from other formats e.g. SMILES strings to this ADT could also be used.
+Currently a parser for \texttt{.SDF} files has been implemented.